dojo/docs/dijit/layout/TabContainer.rst

 .. cv-compound::

-  This is a plain TabContainer with three tabs and fixed height
+  This is a plain TabContainer with three tabs and fixed height.
+The third tab is closable

   .. cv:: javascript